 What, When, Why and How of Probiotics

 By now, most of us recognize the importance of taking a daily probiotic.
 A healthy gut is a healthy person.
 Your gut comprises about 70% of your immune system and is critical for brain function, body chemistry balance, and getting nutrients into a usable form for the body to absorb.
 When your microflora, or gut bacteria, becomes imbalanced, your health suffers.
-Probiotics are invaluable in replenishing and restoring microfloral balance.
+In a nutshell, probiotics are invaluable because they can replenish and restore your microfloral balance.

 If you’re still looking for a reason to start taking probiotics, think about the last time you had to take antibiotics, and how terrible you felt afterwards.
 Yes, antibiotics can help clear up some nasty infections, but the problem with them is that, in addition to getting rid of the body’s infection and bad bacteria, they also get rid of the body’s good bacteria colonies.
 This is why antibiotics also come with an array of side effects, like nausea, diarrhea, and IBS.
 One of the biggest misconceptions is that you should wait until your antibiotics are finished before you take probiotics.
 People think that antibiotics will kill probiotics, which is true, but probiotics can ease the side effects of antibiotics.
 When taking both antibiotics and probiotics together, try to wait two hours after taking antibiotics, to take your probiotics1.
 Also, continue taking your probiotics even after you finish your round of antibiotics, to ensure their effects are out of your system.
 If you still need another reason to sway you, how about this: probiotics can help to prevent allergies!
 When probiotics are taken, studies show that they start to down-regulate the production of chemicals called cytokines, the inflammatory chemicals produced by the immune cells that cause most of the annoying and sometimes life-threatening symptoms related to allergies (Probiotics.com: http://bit.ly/2Ji99k8).